NVIDIA/DALI/docs/FAQ.rst

 a dedicated DALI backend so all the user needs to do is provide a description of the processing pipeline to the TRITON server, and add DALI into the model ensemble.

-Q: How much is the speedup of using DALI compared to loading using OpenCV?
+Q: How big is the speedup of using DALI compared to loading using OpenCV?
 Especially for JPEG images.
 ######################################################################################################
 A: DALI utilizes nvJPEG to accelerate JPEG decoding.
-It leads up to 2.5x speedup with NVIDIA A100 Ampere GPU - `see for details <ttps://developer.nvidia.com/blog/loading-data-fast-with-dali-and-new-jpeg-decoder-in-a100/>`_.
+It achieves  to 2.5x speedup with NVIDIA A100 Ampere GPU - `see for details <ttps://developer.nvidia.com/blog/loading-data-fast-with-dali-and-new-jpeg-decoder-in-a100/>`_.
-In the case of other image formats, which decoding is not GPU accelerated, DALI uses either OpenCV (like for PNG) or dedicated library directly, like libtiff.
+In case of other image formats, for which there's no GPU accelerated decoding, DALI uses either OpenCV (like for PNG) or dedicated library directly, like libtiff.
 In this case, the performance should be comparable.

 Q: Can you use DALI with DeepStream?
 ####################################
-A: There is no reason why models trained with DALI can be used for inference with DeepStream.
+A: There is no reason why models trained with DALI cannot be used for inference with DeepStream.
 DeepStream mostly focuses on online video and audio inference pipelines, DALI can do this only for offline scenarios.
 There is no direct integration between these two solutions.